toy/blueutil/README.md

 ## Alternative Method

 By default, `blueutil` uses IOBluetooth framework APIs to query paired devices.
-As an alternative, you can use the `--use-system-profiler` option or set the `BLUEUTIL_USE_SYSTEM_PROFILER=1` environment variable to use the `system_profiler` command instead.
+As an alternative, you can set the `BLUEUTIL_USE_SYSTEM_PROFILER=1` environment variable to use the `system_profiler` command instead.

 The system_profiler method resolves an issue where some multi-point Bluetooth devices (devices that can connect to multiple devices simultaneously) may not report their connection status correctly through the IOBluetooth APIs, but do show the correct status via system_profiler.

+**Note:** The system_profiler method is experimental and may have compatibility issues with some blueutil commands.

 ## Usage